At the Olympic curling venue, biceps are in, and beer guts are out

 “We did look to see what other countries were doing,” said U.S. Director of Coaching Phill Drobnick, who helped lead the effort.
 “We also looked at the stamina of athletes that are going to world championships.

 “Once the world championship started to be lengthened, some athletes would play great toward the end of the week; [others] you’d see a dip in their performance.
-We wanted to eliminate that by making sure that they’re getting to the gym and making sure that their eating the right things to be prepared to be at that high level.”
+We wanted to eliminate that by making sure that they’re getting to the gym and making sure that they’re eating the right things to be prepared to be at that high level.”

 The restructuring included an emphasis on strength training, the hiring of a sports psychologist, and a push to make gyms more accessible to athletes in the program.
 A 2018 revision began to center that movement in Eagan, Minn., where athletes were steered to train together under an expanded staff.
 That same year, Shuster and the men’s team, a band of self-dubbed “rejects,” rebounded from previously poor showings to win an Olympic gold medal.